lucastheis/django-publications/README.md

 Installation
 ------------

-1) Copy the `publications` folder to your project.
+1) Copy the `publications` folder to your project or run `pip install django-publications`.

 2) Add `publications` to `INSTALLED_APPS` in your project's `settings.py`.